 Shares may be offered through other brokers, dealers and other financial intermediaries (referred to as "selling agents") that have entered into selling agreements with the Distributor or Sub-Distributor and that are authorized to receive purchase orders and repurchase requests on the Fund's behalf.
-Such selling agents may designate other intermediaries to receive purchase orders on the Fund's behalf.
+Such selling agents may designate other financial intermediaries to receive purchase orders and, if applicable, repurchase requests from investors on behalf of the Fund and its selling agents.
 Selling agents typically receive the sales load with respect to Class T Shares purchased by their clients.
 The Distributor does not retain any portion of the sales load.
 Class T Shares are sold subject to a maximum sales load of up to 2.00% of the offering price.
 However, purchases of Class T Shares may be eligible for a sales load discount.
 The availability of sales charge waivers, discounts, and/or breakpoints may depend on the particular selling agent or type of account through which an investor purchases or holds Shares.
 Investors should contact their selling agent for more information regarding applicable sales charge waivers and discounts available to them and the selling agent's related policies and procedures.
-Class I Shares, Class D Shares are each not subject to a sales load; however, investors could be required to pay brokerage commissions on purchases and sales of Class I Shares, Class D Shares and Class U Shares to their selling agents.
+Class I Shares, Class D Shares and Class U Shares are each not subject to a sales load; however, investors could be required to pay brokerage commissions on purchases and sales of Class I Shares, Class D Shares and Class U Shares to their selling agents.
 Investors should consult with their selling agents about the sales load and any additional fees or charges their selling agents might impose on each class of Shares.